 - Proper use of the Service Opportunities Report will assure that this problem does not occur.

 How do I schedule 3 quarterly inspections/services and an annual?

 We recommend in these cases that you create a quarterly service (will occur 4x per year) and a separate annual service.
 The Annual Job will contain both a quarterly and an annual service.
 It should be understood that the annual is a superset of the quarterly, and both services should be marked complete during the job.

 How do I move a recurring service from one location to another?

 - There is not a way to do this.
 Instead, you will need to delete the recurring service from location 1 and create it again on location 2.

 - To make commonly used service creation much faster, consider using service templates.

 Can techs see estimated prices on services?

-- No. They are for office use only.
+No, they cannot.
+They are for office use only.